michael2012z/BitBible/markdown/KJV/files/Ps.md

 9. Oh let the wickedness of the wicked come to an end; but establish the just: for the righteous God trieth the hearts and reins.

-10. My defence is of God, which saveth the upright in heart.My…: Heb.
-My buckler is upon God
+10. My defence is of God, which saveth the upright in heart.

-11. God judgeth the righteous, and God is angry with the wicked every day.judgeth…: or, is a righteous judge
+11. God judgeth the righteous, and God is angry with the wicked every day.

 12. If he turn not, he will whet his sword; he hath bent his bow, and made it ready.